 - People coming to farmers markets right now are spending more money

 - Since fewer customers can come through, find out how to get them to spend more with you

 - Find ways of connecting with people online instead of at market

 Divert Sales Online

 - Consider using Local Line (VFM Online Store) to allow your shoppers to preorder and make shopping at the market faster for them while still guaranteeing you market sales.
-Email Robyn for more info.
+Email Randy for more info.

 - Use VFM Online Orders so shoppers can grab their items quickly